adityasurendran/studio/docs/email-setup.md

-# Email Setup Guide for Shannon Learning App
+# Email Setup Guide for nyro Learning App

-This guide explains how to set up the weekly progress email functionality for the Shannon Learning App.
+This guide explains how to set up the weekly progress email functionality for the nyro Learning App.

 ## Overview